unik-name/help-unikname/docs/2-unikname-id/howto-reset-my-unikname.md

 - You have lost your PIN code
 - Your application is corrupted
 - You want to erase all data of My Unikname App
+- You don't have latest app updates (e.g icon on homescreen)

 ### Caution